College of the Marists: History

 Owing to its several years of service and architecture, a plan to classify the building began on 22 January 1982.
 A dispatch was issued on 13 March by the Secretário de Estado da Cultura (Secretary-of-State for Culture), yet the former residence remained unoccupied between 1991 and 1995.

 In 1995, the property changed ownership and began to be the title of BOAPOR, who seat was on Rua do Virgílio Correia, 49A in Lisbon.

 A new process was open on 9 May 1996, by the Vice-President of IPPAR, but little advanced until 19 September 2000 (when a dispatch was ordered to reconfigure the area of intervention), this after a proposal was issued on 21 August 2000, by the DRPorto to alter the classification area.
 A project to rehabilitate the building, under the direction of architects António Portugal Mendonça and Manuel Amorim Reis, received the João de Almeida Prize in 2006, from the municipality of Porto.
 On 20 March 2012, the DRCNorte proposed classifying the structure as a Monumento of Interesse Público, which received support and was designated on 14 November 2012, along with the establishment of ZPE (Special Protection Area) designation (Announcement 13694/2012, Diário da Republica, Série 2, 220).

+The building was sold in late 2016 to a businessman in the vehicle inspection sector.
+The asking price set by Novo Banco was 8 million euros.
+After this, the property and its house was sold again for an unknown amount for an undisclosed investor, some says someone in Asia, others say Arabian properties or even others, however the empty house is secured by third Company.
+The condition of the house, which once got a restoration of € 5 million, is deteriorating, but not damaged with roof down as the house aside.